 - Continuing Medical and Professional Education.
 Doylestown Hospital physicians, nurses and allied health professionals attend educational programs regularly.
 Our staff is devoted to being at the forefront of best practices, new technology and advancements in treating cancer.
 Representatives from Jefferson’s Sidney Kimmel Cancer Center frequently attend these seminars to offer additional insight on emerging trends in cancer treatment.
 Some examples of recent topics and presentations include:

 - Managing Life Threatening Infections in Patients with Cancer

 - Managing Patients with Brain Metastases

 - Protocols for Breast Cancer Radiation Treatment

-For more information on the Cancer Institute of Doylestown Hospital’s commitment to quality please visit:
+For more information on Doylestown Health's Cancer Institute's commitment to quality please visit: